MolecularModeling-Woodbury/Lipid-Bilayer/README.md

 step5_assembly.str
 merged.psf
 merged.crd
+toppar.str needs to be pointed at the toppar folder with the appropriate files in it.

 mghh_extrabonds are the same in pearl and tcl format.
 They use hextube_MGHH_WI.pdb which is too larg of file to upload here.
 They are here because I was hoping to use them to create the dihe.txt file for use by NAMD colvars.
 But they are not understandable.